gap-system/PackageDistro/README.md

    Make sure to include a link to the `PackageInfo.g` file of your package.
    Note that such requests are visible to only to a small group of people listed [on this web page](https://www.gap-system.org/Contacts/People/supportgroup.html).

-3. Open a pull request to this repository manually: first run the script `tools/import_packages.py URL_OF_PACKAGEINFO_G` with a list of one or more URLs of PackageInfo.g files for the packages to be added.
-The script will download and parse each of them

 In either case, we will evaluate your request and will inform you about the outcome of that (which may be: accept, accept after modifications, reject).